Leeches: Identification, Avoidance and Safe Removal for Hikers

-Where you will find them
+Where you are likely to encounter them

 Are leeches dangerous?